 Fault is very important for personal injury claims.
 Personal injury has four elements:

 - There must be a duty.
-For instance, Crete Carrier Corporation trucks must drive the posted speed limit for large vehicles on highways.
+For instance, all trucks must drive the posted speed limit for large vehicles on highways.
 Often, this speed limit is five to ten miles per hour less than passenger vehicles.
 It is posted on a sign and specifies it is for trucks.

 - There must be a breach of that duty.
-If the posted speed limit was 55 miles per hour, and the driver of a Crete Carrier Corporation was driving 70 miles per hour, the driver is breaching the duty that is owed to the other drivers.
+If the posted speed limit was 55 miles per hour, and the driver was driving 70 miles per hour, the driver is breaching the duty that is owed to the other drivers.

 Fault is important because it affects compensation.
 In many states, personal injury law uses contributory or comparative negligence.
 That means the court will look at what each person involved in the accident was doing and whether it contributed to the accident.
 If the plaintiff is 51% or more at fault, they generally can’t be compensated by law.

-If you are in an accident with Crete Carrier there are a few steps that you can take to help ensure that you receive proper compensation.
+If you are in an accident with a truck there are a few steps that you can take to help ensure that you receive proper compensation.
 The first step to take is to contact an attorney.
 An experienced trucking lawyer will be able to help balance the playing field against a much larger company.

 If you are physically able to, it is important to start gathering evidence at the scene of the accident: